Air France Flight 447: Accident

-The aircraft departed Rio de Janeiro–Galeão International Airport on 31 May 2009 at 19:29 Brazilian Standard Time (22:29 UTC), with a scheduled arrival at Paris-Charles de Gaulle Airport at 11:03 Central European Summer Time (09:03 UTC) the following day (estimated flight time of 10:34).
+The aircraft departed Rio de Janeiro–Galeão International Airport on 31 May 2009 at 19:29 Brazilian Standard Time (22:29 UTC), with a scheduled arrival at Paris-Charles de Gaulle Airport of 11:03 Central European Summer Time (09:03 UTC) the following day (estimated flight time of 10:34).
 Voice contact with the aircraft was lost around 01:35 UTC, 3 hours and 6 minutes after departure.
-The last message reported that the aircraft had passed waypoint INTOL, located 565 km off Natal, on Brazil's northeastern coast.
+The last message reported that the aircraft had passed waypoint INTOL, located 565 km from Natal, on Brazil's northeastern coast.
 The aircraft left Brazilian Atlantic radar surveillance at 01:49 UTC, and entered a communication dead zone.

-The Airbus A330 is designed to be flown by two pilots, but the 13-hour "duty time" (the total flight duration, as well as preflight preparation) required for the Rio-Paris route exceeded the 10 hours permitted before a pilot had to take a break as dictated by Air France's procedures.
+The Airbus A330 is designed to be flown by two pilots, but the 13-hour "duty time" (the total flight duration, as well as preflight and post flight duties) exceeded the 10 hours permitted before a pilot had to take a rest, as dictated by Air France's procedures.
 To comply with these procedures, Flight 447 was crewed by three pilots: a captain and two first officers.
-With three pilots on board, each pilot could take a break in the A330's rest cabin, located behind the cockpit.
+With three pilots on board, each pilot could take a break in the A330's crew rest compartment, located behind the cockpit.

 In accordance with common practice, Captain Dubois sent First Officer Robert for the first rest period with the intention of taking the second break himself.
 At 01:55 UTC, he woke up First Officer Robert and said, "... he's going to take my place".
 After attending the briefing between the two co-pilots, the captain left the cockpit to rest at 02:01:46 UTC.
 At 02:06 UTC, the pilot warned the cabin crew that they were about to enter an area of turbulence.
 About two to three minutes later, the aircraft encountered icing conditions.
 The cockpit voice recorder (CVR) recorded sounds akin to hail or graupel on the outside of the aircraft and ice crystals began to accumulate in the pitot tubes, which measure airspeed.
 Bonin, the pilot flying, turned the aircraft slightly to the left and decreased its speed from Mach 0.82 to 0.80, which was the recommended speed to penetrate turbulence.
 The engine anti-ice system was also turned on.